NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 Wouter Petri has built a proof of concept support for IDELEG in the NSD authoritative name server software as part of a research project for the Security and Network Engineering master program of the University of Amsterdam {{WPETRI}}.
 The source code of his implementation is available on github {{IDELEG4NSD}}.

-Wouter's implementation is serving the `ideleg.net.` domain, containing a variety of different extensible delegations, for evaluation purposes.
+Wouter's implementation is serving the `ideleg.net.` domain, containing a variety of different IDELEG delegations, for evaluation purposes.
 We are planning to provide information about the deployment, including what software to evaluate these delegations, at [http://ideleg.net/](http://ideleg.net/), hopefully before the [IETF 122 in Bangkok](https://datatracker.ietf.org/meeting/122/proceedings).

 # Security Considerations